Infinite Switch Detailed Operation

 *CLICK HERE FOR THE FREE ELECTRICITY MICRO-COURSE FOR APPLIANCE TECHNICIANS*

 For an infinite switch, the modulating signal is the on/off action of the internal bimetal strip (as determined by the knob position and the cam’s pressure against the strip) and the carrier wave is the 240VAC sine wave at 60Hz.
-This strip is heated either by its own resistance or a separate proximate resistor that passes current to the cooktop burner – causing it to break the circuit by opening a switch.
+This strip is heated either by a small internal heater or by load current flowing through the switch, depending on the specific design.
+As the strip heats, it bends and opens S1; as it cools, it closes S1 again.
 Thus the modulating mechanism is the asymmetrical thermal expansion and contraction of the bimetal strip, with the underlying agent being the current through the circuit.

 The figure below depicts a common infinite switch’s internal circuit.